If you want to get started training with gymnastic rings, you’ve come to the right place!

 As with many of the other ring exercises, you can easily adjust the height of the rings so that your feet can assist a little or a lot.

-Your relationship with rings isn’t going to be a “do this for a month” and be done.
+#1) Your relationship with rings isn’t going to be a “do this for a month and be done”.
 This is a lifelong relationship – if you like it then you should put a ring on it.
 Get it?
 Because Beyonce and also Gymnastics.

-GO SLOW AND BE PATIENT!
-I know people who starting doing violent kipping muscle-ups before their body, joints, muscles, ligaments, and tendons were ready… and they injured themselves pretty seriously.
+#3) GO SLOW AND BE PATIENT!
+I know people who started doing violent kipping muscle-ups before their body, joints, muscles, ligaments, and tendons were ready… and they injured themselves pretty seriously.

 I even struggled with elbow tendonitis for a bit thanks to pushing myself too hard too soon on the rings.
 So slow down, build up your strength in each exercise slowwwwwly, and…

-In case you are somebody who’s ready to put all of this together in a fun package, check out our Nerd Fitness Rings course, which walks you through absolute beginner basics right up to nailing you first strict muscle up!
+#1) Our course NF Rings walks you through absolute beginner basics right up to nailing you first strict muscle up!

 I’d love to hear from you: